 2. Read Romans 1:18-25.
-Explain how the physical revelation of God through creation could be misunderstood if it not validated by the written revelation.

-- If the Trinity is a mystery, how can believers acquire important and valuable knowledge concerning God's nature and attributes? - 4.
-Certain of the attributes of God have to do with His very nature, while others deal with His actions toward His creatures.
-List several attributes of each of those two categories.

-Attributes of his nature
+Explain how the physical revelopment be misunderstood if it not validated by the written revelopment.
+3. If the Trinity is a mystery, how can believers acquire in concerning God's nature and attributes? mportant and valuable knowledge 4.
+Certain of the attributes of God have to do with His verified actions toward His creatures.
+List several attributes of God have to do with His verified actions.
+Attributes of his nature 1.

-Attributes referring to his actions

-1. Ex.
-Eternal

 Ex.
+Eternal Attributes referring to his actions 1.
+LX.
+LICITIUI Ex.
 The origin of life